Introduction to Taxes & Compliance for Employee Share Compensation

-This means that the the company sponsoring the ESOP, the participants, and the selling shareholders would all get multiple tax benefits.
 And it is due to this, many companies usually use the ESOP plans as the corporate-finance strategy as well as to retain employees by aligning their interest with those of the shareholders.

 There are multiple vital tax advantages, out of which the following are the most important: